 1. Opt for vegetables that can be eaten raw or cooked.

 You’re less likely to throw away foods that can be eaten in multiple ways because you’ll have more options when it’s time to cook.
 For example, it’s easier to find a way to use spinach than lettuce.
-Spinach can be used in a salad, a smoothie, scrambled in eggs, tossed in a pasta sauce, or sautéed with garlic.
+Spinach can be used in a salad, a smoothie, scrambled eggs, tossed in a pasta sauce or sautéed with garlic.
 Lettuce is less versatile and often goes to waste if you don’t eat enough salads that week.

 2. Choose items that are easy to prep.

 Our lives are already busy, which means we’re more likely to use foods that are simple to prepare.
 During the week, choose vegetables that are quick and easy like broccoli, peppers, or zucchini instead of something that requires trimming like whole green beans or artichokes.
-When choosing proteins, opt for smaller cuts of meat like ground turkey, fish fillets, or boneless chicken – if you’re vegetarian like me, opt for Quorn, tofu, chickpeas, soy products.
+When choosing proteins, opt for smaller cuts of meat like ground turkey, fish fillets, or boneless chicken – if you’re vegetarian like me, opt for Quorn, tofu, chickpeas, and soy products.